TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 39/Job 39.30.md

 ---

-Her young ones also suck up blood: And where the slain are, there is she.
+His young ones also suck up blood.
+Where the slain are, there he is."